GS Mouthpieces

 What is this?

 Many players may not know much about Freddie Gregory’s Super Deluxe mouthpieces.
 That’s not a big surprise, as Freddie did not make that many of them, and the ones he did make are mostly still in the hands of their original owners.
 The few that have come up for sale over the last 5 years that I’ve seen have been priced way out of the reach of most players– typically $2400-$4000– for a mouthpiece!
 Which is nuts, but those who know these mouthpieces REALLY seem to be willing to pay to get one.
-And sadly, since Freddie died nine years ago, no more of these are available.
+And sadly, since Freddie died ten years ago, no more of these are available.

 The Super Deluxe model was entirely designed and made by Freddie.
 It was sold in four variations on the same design: Mark I, Mark II, Mark III, and Mark IV.
 They all have a good amount of projection, but the Mark I is darkest and the Mark IV is brightest.